 This ICAEW Know-How article was created by the Corporate Reporting Faculty

-Guidance for those preparing accounts under FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland or FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime is available as follows:
+Guidance for those preparing accounts under IFRS or FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland is available as follows:

 When is an entity a going concern?

-The accounting concept of going concern is based on the assumption that an entity will continue to operate into the foreseeable future.
+The accounting concept of going concern is based on the assumption that a business will continue to operate into the foreseeable future.
 Accounting standards set a high threshold for departing from the going concern basis.
-An entity is a going concern unless management either intends to liquidate the entity or cease trading or has no realistic alternative but to do so (IAS 1.25).
+An entity is a going concern unless management either intends to liquidate the entity or cease trading or has no realistic alternative but to do so (FRS 105.3.3).

-What are management’s responsibilities in relation to assessing going concern?
+What are management's responsibilities in relation to going concern?

 What should management consider when carrying out the going concern assessment?